 I'm a big fan of Ontario's Provincial Parks.
 Our family started camping in 2005, when we rented two different models of tent trailer to try out the camping scene.

 As a kid, I camped quite a bit.
 Almost always in a tent.
 Sometimes travelling by canoe.
 My wife and I camped a few times in a tent together, and after narrowly escaping a tornado one time, we decided that tenting was for the braver of heart.

 So, with our four-year-old and one-year-old, we headed up North in a rented tent trailer, twice, and loved it.
 The following year, we bought a Rockwood Roo 19.
 Best purchase we've ever made.

 Since then, we've tried to get out at least three full weeks every summer, plus a spring trip (almost always Father's Day weekend) and a fall trip (Labour Day).
 We've even been as far East as the Atlantic Ocean, on a trip through New Brunswick, Nova Scotia and Prince Edward Island.

-We've stayed in some of Canada's National Parks, and one "family camping" park, but our favourite parks, by far, are the Ontario Parks system of Provincial Parks.
+We've stayed in some of Canada's National Parks, a Quebec Provincial (sorry, "national") park, and one "family camping" park, but our favourite parks, by far, are the Ontario Parks system of Provincial Parks.
 They have everything - sandy beaches, warm water, wildlife, quiet trails, still lakes, and educational programs for kids and adults.